Code-Institute-Submissions/Kat24C-morra_game_JulyResub/README.md

   * No errors were returned from PEP8online.com

 ## Deployment
-This project was deployed using Code Institute's mock terminal for Heroku
+bThis project was deployed using Code Institute's mock terminal for Heroku
  * Steps for deployment:
-  * Create a new Heroku app.
+  * Started by creating a new Heroku app.
+  * Click on settings and Go to Convig Vars
-  * Set Convig Vars Key: Port Value: 8000.
+  * Set Key to Port and Value to 8000.
+  * Go to buildbacks, click on add buildback
-  * Set the buildbacks to Python and NodeJS in that order.
+  * Then click on Python and NodeJS in that order.
+  * Click on Deploy at top of page.
   * Change Deployment method to GitHub.
-  * Connect to GitHub repository morra_game.
+  * Connect to GitHub and add repository morra_game.
+  * Check if manual deploy is on main otherwise set to main.
-  * Click on Deploy
+  * Click on Deploy Branch

 ## Credits
  * Code institute for the deployment terminal
  * https://mindyourdecisions.com/ for the rules of the Morra game.
+ *